The number of accessible paths in the hypercube: Introduction and motivation

-Such paths are said to be {\it open} or {\it accessible}.
-A variant to this model which we also consider is when the value $x_{\sigma_0}$ at the starting point is picked randomly as the other $x_\sigma$.
+Such paths are said to be \textit{open} or \textit{accessible}.
+A variant of this model which we also consider is when the value $x_{\sigma_0}$ at the starting point is picked randomly as the other $x_\sigma$.